How did some countries manage to achieve a very low covid-19 prevalence?

 Even with early border controls, however, a few infected people may already have entered the country.
 These people need to be identified and isolated very quickly.
 This can be done in a high-tech way (by rapid PCR testing, as in China, Taiwan and South Korea), or in a low-tech way (by batch isolation, as in Vietnam and Thailand; Vietnam isolated up to 200,000 people).

 Moreover, most low-covid countries have been isolating potentially infected people not at home – where they may infect their family and neighbors –, but in dedicated isolation facilities.
-This is easiest for authoritarian countries (such as China, Vietnam and Thailand), but democratic low-covid countries like Australia, New Zealand and South Korea have been doing this, too (using empty hotels).
+This is easiest for authoritarian countries (such as China, Vietnam and Thailand), but democratic low-covid countries like Australia and New Zealand have been doing this, too, using empty hotels.

 Within Australia, only the state of Victoria and its capital city Melbourne failed to properly isolate infected people and, as a result of this, entered into a nightmarish months-long lockdown.

 Are there (non-African) low-covid countries without early and strict border controls?
 No.